Gertrude Morgan: Revelations from God

 The first of many revelations that Gertrude was to experience came in 1934.
 The story of this revelation is inscribed on one of her paintings, 1324 NO AVE COLUMBUS GA. (n.d.).
-On it she has written, "Sitting in my Kitchen one night I heard a great strong Voice speak to me said I'll make thee as a signet for I have chosen thee I got this calling on the 30th day of Dec in 1934 I had to answere to my calling and one day give up and Pack up and go … a chosed vessel of God's its wonderful to Be.
+On it she has written, "Sitting in my Kitchen one night I heard a great strong Voice speak to me said I'll make thee as a signet for I have chosen thee I got this calling on the 30th day of Dec in 1934 I had to answere to my calling and one day give up and Pack up and go … a chosen vessel of God's its wonderful to Be.
 God called me a chased me and turned me into the hands of his son and JESUS said take up your cross and follow me."

 In 1938 a second revelation followed, in the form of a voice that said, "Go-o-o-o-o, Preacher, tell it to the World".
 It was in this year that she left Columbus, first for Opelika, Alabama, then to Mobile and possibly Montgomery.
 She worked as a nursemaid and nanny in Opelika and Mobile, and possibly began work as a healer and street prophet during this time.